tesera/learn-cli/README.md

 # Variable Selection CLI

-A variable selection client writen in Python and R.
+A variable selection client writen in Python and R. The CLI leverages [pyvarselect](https://github.com/tesera/pyvarselect) and [rvarslect](https://github.com/tesera/rvarselect) libraries.
+We use rpy2 as a proxy between Python and R.

 ##Dependencies